cmpitg/ulquikit/src/guide.md

 ### Simple project with custom commands

-A simple workflow with Ulquikit would be something similar to:
+Another simple workflow with Ulquikit would be something similar to:

 * Generating docs and source code: